 The international aspect of Lewis and Clark triggered my interest the most.
 It would encourage the celebration of difference and the acceptance of each other’s life style.
 Also, the small size of the classes brings professors closer to their students, enabling great interaction and dialogue.

-Lewis and Clark College will strengthen my academic learning and allow my involvement in various extracurricular activities.
+Lewis & Clark College will strengthen my academic learning and allow my involvement in various extracurricular activities.
 As I have grown passionate about financial analysis, international trade and development, I aim to graduate in economics.
 I am eager to explore international relations and am sure an international school such as Lewis and Clark will offer me the most valuable training in this area.

 Beside classes, I enjoy socializing with others.
 I like sightseeing and discovering historical areas.
 Since dancing is my favourite sport, I hope either to perform or choreograph both modern and traditional dances during school events.